excursus/PyFunctional-stubs/README.md

 [PyFunctional](https://github.com/EntilZha/PyFunctional/).

 ## Installation
-To install, clone the repository and place the `functional` directory in your `stubs` directory.
+To install, clone the repository and symlink the `functional` directory into the `stubs` directory of your project of choice.